Henfield Museum

 Add to basket

-A tour de force created for the Horsham District Year of Culture in 2019, this book for created as a collaborative project by museums and heritage groups across the district.
+A tour de force created for the Horsham District Year of Culture in 2019, this book was created as a collaborative project by museums and heritage groups across the district.

-The story of the area from the prehistoric until today is brought into sharp focus via themed chapters filled to the brim with a wide variety of fascinating objects.
+The story of the area from the prehistoric until today is brought into sharp focus via themed chapters filled to the brim with a wide variety of fascinating objects representing all of Horsham District.

 Henfield's 19th Century Egg Basket